swape/js-book/chapter1/functions.md

 This is an anonymous function.
 We assign that to `myFuncvariable`.
 It is anonymous because we don't specify a name for that function and after the keyword function we start the () without the name.

-You have to be careful with these kind of function declaration.
+You have to be careful with this kind of function declaration.
 If you define the function like this after you call them, you get an error.
 But normal functions can be declared after you call them.

 Let us try that.